QueenBeeSC/swarm.city-Terminal/README.md

 # [swarm.city Terminal](https://github.com/swarmcity/sc-terminal/blob/master/README.md) Github

 The Swarm City Terminal is the starting point of the user journey in Swarm City.
-The Swarm City Terminal will be the main entry screen into the Swarm City ecosystem and will be the browser for the hashtags ( starting with #ridesharing ).
-It provides the Swarm City citizens the possibility to create and manage a basic profile and exchange SWT tokens in a wallet.
+The Terminal is the main entry screen into the Swarm City ecosystem and will lead you to [Boardwalk](https://github.com/swarmcity/sc-boardwalk/blob/master/README.md), the browser for the hashtags (starting with #ridesharing).
+It provides the Swarm City users the ability to create and manage a basic profile, exchange ARC for SWT tokens, as well as sending and receiving SWT tokens from any other wallet.

 <br>